bb-io/Widn/Apps.Widn/README.md

 ### Quality Estimation

-- **Estimate quality** estimates the quality of the translation.
+- **Estimate translation quality** evaluates the quality of a translation
-- **Estimate XLIFF quality** Evaluates the quality of a translation from an XLIFF file.
+- **Estimate XLIFF translation quality** evaluates the quality of a translation from an XLIFF file.

 ### Translation